KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/02-network-incident-investigation-remediation/README.md

 </details>

 <details>
-  <summary>Checking for unauthorized accounts</summary>
+  <summary>Checking for unauthorised accounts</summary>

 We will now check for any unauthorised accounts and document any anomalous results

-To check for unauthorized accounts, we will enter net user in cmd
+To check for unauthorised accounts, we will enter net user in cmd
 ```cmd
 net user
 ```